nigelmaxwee/ChromSpec/README.md

 # ChromSpec
-Data analysis of Gas Chromatography Mass Spectrum (GCMS) for identification of unknown compounds in a sample using logistic regression machine learning.
+Multivariate logistic regression for multi-label classification of unknown compounds using GCMS mass spectra data and an in-house collected library which the logistic model was trained on.